alertlogic/azure-collector/README.md

 ## O365Collector Function

 This function is triggered by notifications received from `alertlogic-o365-content-notifications` Azure Storage Queue.
-The content is retreived from audit blobs and is wrapped into a protobuf structure [TBD link]() and is sent into Alert Logic Ingest service.
+The content is retreived from audit blobs and is wrapped into a [protobuf structure](https://github.com/alertlogic/azure-collector/O365Collector/proto/common_proto.piqi.proto) and is sent into Alert Logic Ingest service.

 ## O365WebHook Function - Deprecated

-**Note:** the function is deprecated and disabled due to the [absnece](https://msdn.microsoft.com/en-us/office-365/troubleshooting-the-office-365-management-activity-api#frequently-asked-questions-about-the-office-365-management-api) of SLA on notification delivery.
+**Note:** the function is deprecated and disabled due to the [absence](https://msdn.microsoft.com/en-us/office-365/troubleshooting-the-office-365-management-activity-api#frequently-asked-questions-about-the-office-365-management-api) of SLA for O365 API activity notification delivery.
 The function will be removed shortly.

 The `O365WebHook` function exposes an HTTP API endpoint `https://<app-name>/o365/webhook` which is registered as an [Office 365 webhook](https://msdn.microsoft.com/en-us/office-365/office-365-management-activity-api-reference#start-a-subscription) and processes O365 activity notifications.
 Below is a notification example,